oscarstvz/oscar_estevez_fork/README.md

 ![hexagonal-architecture.png](/.attachments/hexagonal-architecture.png)

 The hexagon is the application itself.
-Saying ìhexagonî and saying ìapplicationî is the same thing.
+Saying ‚Äúhexagon‚Äù and saying ‚Äúapplication‚Äù is the same thing.
 Inside the hexagon we just have the things that are important for the business problem that the application is trying to solve.
 The hexagon contains the business logic, with no references to any technology, framework or real world device.
 So the application is technology agnostic.

 Outside the hexagon we have any real world thing that the application interacts with.
 These things include humans, other applications, or any hardware/software device.
 They are the actors.
 Actors are arranged around the hexagon depending on who triggers the interaction between the application and the actor.